TarsPHP/tars-registry2/README.md

 │   │   ├── TUPAPIWrapper.php
 │   │   └── TUPAPIWrapperRegistry.php
 │   ├── EndpointF.php       //struct EndpointF 的php类
-│   ├── QueryFServant.php   //直接请求主控服务
+│   ├── QueryFServant.php   //Direct request for master service
-│   ├── QueryFWrapper.php   //优先从内存寻找服务地址，其次从主控寻址
-│   ├── RouteTable.php      //在swoole table里保存服务地址
-│   └── tars   //协议文件
+│   ├── QueryFWrapper.php   //The priority is to find the service address from memory, and then from the master address │   ├── RouteTable.php      //Save the service address in the swoole table │   └── tars   //Protocol file
 │       ├── EndpointF.tars
 │       └── QueryF.tars
 └── tests